 You can also check out public transport information and plan your journey on the Traveline website.

 You can find accessibility information about individual stations on the National Rail website.

 Bus services are increasingly being operated by low floor buses, many of which are accessible to wheelchair users.
 The driver can usually lower the front of the bus to make getting on and off easier.

 Ask your local bus company whether your service is operated by low floor buses.

 In areas where bus services have been withdrawn, a number of services have been introduced using taxis or private hire cars.
 These operate to a timetable but you must book your seat in advance.
 Concessionary passes are accepted for free travel, in a similar way to travel by bus.
 Some services use wheelchair-accessible taxis.

 All Cango buses have easy-access, low floor doors, are wheelchair accessible and can pick up people who have mobility problems near to their homes.
-Cango bus services operate around Andover, between Basingstoke and Alresford and between New Milton, Sway and Lymington in the New Forest.
+Cango bus services operate around Andover and between New Milton, Sway and Lymington in the New Forest.
 Concessionary passes are accepted for free travel.

 These services provide door to door transport using specially adapted minibuses.

 Dial a Ride is for people who find it difficult or impossible to use public transport because they are frail or disabled.
 Call & Go is similar but is also available to people whose travel needs are not met by local bus services.
 The minibuses can accommodate wheelchair users and people with walking aids.

 Dial a Ride operates in: Alton, Andover, Basingstoke, Bishops Waltham, Eastleigh Borough, Fareham, Gosport, Romsey, Rushmoor and Winchester districts.